-REVEALED: New pizza restaurant opening in Ipswich
+New pizza restaurant opening in Ipswich today

 Just a few doors down from DJs, opposite Llewellyn's car yard, a crude sign on the door reads 'beauty salon, opening soon' showing that before long, DJs will have a new neighbour and the precinct will welcome another business owner.

-DJs Pizza and Takeaway will open at midday offering a range of pizzas, burgers, hot dogs, rolls plus snacks.
+DJs Pizza and Takeaway will offer a range of pizzas, burgers, hot dogs, rolls plus snacks.